Lesley Kagen: As an author

 Kagen draws upon her experiences in her writing.
 She has said, "some writers can set their work in a place without having to experience it, but it's very important to me to feel grounded in a story.
 To have tasted the food, to become part of the culture and know the language of a certain place if I'm going to make it feel authentic."

 She writes from children's perspectives because, according to her, "it feels natural for me to write in a kid's voice.
-Maybe it's because I'm getting older and coming full circle, I don't know.
+Maybe it is because I'm getting older and coming full circle, I don't know.
 Childhood seems close to me now."
 In her novels, Kagen explores themes of loss and heartbreak, while mixing in hope and humor because, she says, "all of us deal with loss in one way or another in our lives.
 We lose our loved ones, our jobs, our health.
 Humor and hope for a better day are the only things I know that transcend pain".

 Influences

 As a child, Nancy Drew and Carolyn Keene were big influences in Kagen's life.
-Favorite books of hers are To Kill a Mockingbird and A Three Dog Life by Abigail Thomas.
+Favorite books of hers are To Kill a Mockingbird by Harper Lee and A Three Dog Life by Abigail Thomas.